beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 [i[poll()]<]

 What you really want to be able to do is somehow monitor a _bunch_ of sockets at once and then handle the ones that have data ready.
-This way you don't have to continously poll all those sockets to see which are ready to read.
+This way you don't have to continuously poll all those sockets to see which are ready to read.

 > _A word of warning: `poll()` is horribly slow when it comes to giant
 > numbers of connections.
 In those circumstances, you'll get better